Nokia price cut worries investors ahead of Q2 results

 "I don't think that the company will have anything positive to say on Thursday," said Mikael Rautanen, analyst at equity research firm Inderes in Helsinki.
 "The third quarter will be very difficult ...
 The fight to survival will continue."

-Nokia is expected to report a net loss roughly doubling to 706 million euros ($864.4 million) and burn through more than a billion of cash in just three months, according to a Reuters poll of 38 analysts.
+Nokia is expected to report a net loss roughly doubling to 706 million euros $864.4 million (556.3 million pounds) and burn through more than a billion of cash in just three months, according to a Reuters poll of 38 analysts.

 In the three months to June, all three major credit ratings agencies cut Nokia bonds to "junk" while the company warned twice on profits and said it planned to cut one in five jobs.